 The MCHS interdisciplinary team used a matrix called the CHNA Process to Identify and Prioritize Needs to identify and prioritize the health concerns that would be addressed moving forward.
-It measured each need on the following criteria: Strategies identified; resources that will be available (time, talent and treasure); influence to make community change/impact; and community acceptability (based on gathered community input).
-Each need was given a numerical ranking with five being the highest rating.
-These are the matrix results:
+It measured each need on the following criteria: Identified strategies, available resources (time, talent and treasure), influence to make community change/impact and community acceptability (based on gathered community input).
+Each need was given a ranking of numerical value with 5 being the highest rating.
+These were the matrix results: